vahidk/EffectivePyTorch/README.md

 You can also use the augmented version of these ops.
 For example `x += y` and `x **= 2` are also valid.

-Note that Python doesn't allow overloading "and", "or", and "not" keywords.
+Note that Python doesn't allow overloading `and`, `or`, and `not` keywords.

 ## Optimizing runtime with TorchScript
 <a name="torchscript"></a>
 PyTorch is optimized to perform operations on large tensors.
 Doing many operations on small tensors is quite inefficient in PyTorch.
 So, whenever possible you should rewrite your computations in batch form to reduce overhead and improve performance.
 If there's no way you can manually batch your operations, using TorchScript may improve your code's performance.
 TorchScript is simply a subset of Python functions that are recognized by PyTorch.
 PyTorch can automatically optimize your TorchScript code using its just in time (jit) compiler and reduce some overheads.

 Let's look at an example.
 A very common operation in ML applications is "batch gather".
-This operation can simply written as output[i] = input[i, index[i]].
+This operation can simply written as `output[i] = input[i, index[i]]`.
 This can be simply implemented in PyTorch as follows:
 ```python
 import torch
 def batch_gather(tensor, indices):